Myths About STDs

 Truth: There is no scientific evidence that proves that sitting on a toilet seat will give you an STD.
 Sexually transmitted diseases are contracted by, you guessed it, sexual contact (at least generally speaking).
 Bacteria and viruses that cause STDs typically do not live outside the body for very long and there hasn’t been a study that shows that urine or fecal matter from a toilet seat has been the cause of an STD.
-There are a number of STDs you can get without having sex though; check out the full list here.
+There are a number of STDs you can get without having sex though.

 Myth #3: I’ve only slept with one partner, I can’t have an STD.

 Truth: False.
 Having sex with only one partner does not eliminate you from contracting an STD.
 Even if you yourself have only had one partner, it is still important to consider your significant other’s past sexual experiences.
 The only way to be 100 percent sure that you and your partner do not have an STD is to be tested by a medical professional.